randolphlam/MunrosExample/README.md

-# Getting Started with Create React App
+# Munros API Example with React JS and Selected

 This is Munro Selector Example based on Munros API and React.JS